 Build a repository of in-house experts categorized by area of expertise.
 And then trust them.
 Really.
 A huge cause of unnecessary roadblocks and bureaucracy is when well-intentioned execs play a heavy role in the feedback process.
 They may make suggestions that won’t quite work or give feedback based on a slight misunderstanding of the concept.

 Enterprise companies have seemingly endless stories about happy customers.
 They also have customers who use their products in compelling and inspirational ways, whether they’re selling athletic shoes to a marathon runner or automation technology to NASA.
-The challenge is in managing these stories so you can use them in your content marketing.
+The challenge is in managing these stories so you can use them in your digital content marketing.

 A “story database” enables everyone on your team to find the right story for any digital marketing need in just a few seconds.
 Let it live in a shared online database.
 Integrate it with your customer support or sales software if needed so that you can capture those stories, too.

 And then make sure people are actually using the stories.
 Build a system so that when someone encounters a great story, they know what to do with it.
-This is an awesome way to scale content marketing, especially when you’re managing hundreds or even thousands of stories.
+This is an awesome way to scale digital content marketing, especially when you’re managing hundreds or even thousands of stories.

 Oh, and those fascinating stats you uncovered?
 Put those into a separate section of your story database so people can use them across departments for as long as they stay relevant.

-You can then build pillar pages that provide an overview of the topic, connected to in-depth, useful content that zooms in on each subtopic.
 Over time, the relationship between the content and the topic becomes so strong that you dominate the search results for that topic.

-Content optimization tools
+Content & on-page optimization tools

 Make the on-page optimization of your content as easy as possible with content optimization tools.
-With custom coding or a purchased plug-in, you can give back-end users an easy way to update the meta data of each page or post.
-These tools will also highlight whenever someone goes over the character count for the title tag and meta description, ensuring that essential information doesn’t get cut off in the SERPs.
+With custom coding or a purchased plug-in, you can give back-end users an easy way to update the metadata of each page or post.
+These tools will also highlight whenever someone goes over the character count for the title tag and meta description, ensuring that essential information doesn’t get cut off in the SERP.
 You should also have similar tools for the quick and easy entry of alt text, canonicalization, and even H1 tags.